ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 As described by Martin Fowler in [ComponentTest](https://martinfowler.com/bliki/ComponentTest.html), a component test limits the scope to a portion of the system under test.
 They can be as large or small as you define your component's size and will replace external dependencies with test doubles.

-For me, a component test is executed in-process, similar to a unit test, but it covers a larger scope where several classes collaborate together.
+For me, a component test is executed in-process, like a unit test, but it covers a larger scope where several classes collaborate together.

 The diagram below illustrates the general structure of a (.NET) Web API.
 The entry point is a _Controller_ that defines operations on the API.
 It communicates with application logic through a _Service_ class.
-Database interaction is done through an ORM like Entity Framework, abstracted away with the _Repository_ pattern.
+Database interaction is handled by an ORM like Entity Framework, abstracted away with the _Repository_ pattern.

 ![Component Test Scope](../../../../../images/where-to-position-specflow-in-the-test-pyramid/component-tests-scope.png)